 Butterflies, in common with some other groups of insects, have declined in many places in recent decades.
 We need their monitoring to understand the causes of decline and to support conservation measures.
-We can get useful information and important results of butterfly monitoring is with citizen science.
+One of the best networks to get useful information and important results of butterfly monitoring is with citizen science.
 Thanks to thousands of volunteers we know how is the status of butterfly species and see where is necessary to apply conservation actions.

-This type of data involved a bit more of monitoring effort but it provides incredible information for the science (species abundances).
-Ecologists use this type of method (investing more time) to collect proper data.
+In eBMS all the data collected involved a monitoring effort that provides incredible information for the science (species abundances).
 Monitored data is important and necessary to know the population trends of our species: if we want to know if one specific species is growing or decreasing in numbers, we need to use this type of methodology.

 - You would need to identify the butterfly species name